gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 66: April 13, Monday
+**Today's Progress**: frame1 toggle and autoplay functionality for the carousel finally working.
+Currently working to stop the the carousel to the first product.

 ## Day 65: April 10, Friday
 **Today's Progress**: Worked on autoplay and infinite loop functionality for the carousel, but it's still not working though, worked on toggle also for the frame1.